Monday, May 26, 2025

 2. Low: VIX between the 10th and 25th percentile: This category includes VIX values that fall between the 10th and 25th percentiles (12.49 to 13.81).
 VIX values in this range still indicate relatively low volatility compared to the overall dataset.

 3. Neutral: VIX between the 25th and 75th percentile: The neutral category encompasses VIX values that fall between the 25th and 75th percentiles (13.81 to 20.33).
-This is the middle range of VIX values and represents typical market volatility levels.
+This is the middle range of VIX values, representing typical market volatility.

 4. High: VIX between the 75th and 90th percentile: VIX values in this category range from the 75th to the 90th percentile (20.33 to 23.39).
-These values indicate higher-than-average volatility in the market and potentially higher levels of uncertainty and fear among traders.
+These values indicate higher-than-average market volatility and potentially greater uncertainty and fear among traders.

 5. Very High: VIX above the 90th percentile (23.39): This category includes VIX values in the top 10% of the dataset, indicating very high market volatility.
 VIX values in this range suggest extreme levels of fear and uncertainty in the market.

-By categorizing the VIX values based on their percentile distribution, strategic traders can gain a deeper understanding of the relative level of market volatility at any given time.
+By categorizing VIX values by percentile, strategic traders can gain a deeper understanding of the level of market volatility at any given time.
 This approach will allow strategic traders to contextualize the VIX values and make more informed trading decisions based on the specific market conditions indicated by these categories.

 How to Use the VIX Categories